StephenTemp/StephenTemp.github.io/_pages/about.md

 ---
 permalink: /
-title: "A bit about me"
+title: "A Bit About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from: